Chapel Hill ISD Charge Regulation

 It is our goal that no child shall go without a meal.

-After the grace period has ended, the student will be offered a reimbursable meal, consisting of meat/meat alternate, whole gran, a choice of vegetable, a choice of fruit, and a milk.
+After the grace period has ended, the student will be offered a reimbursable meal, consisting of meat/meat alternate, whole gran, a choice of vegetable, a choice of fruit, and milk.

 Charge slips will be sent home with elementary students and if the family chooses, an automated phone system will be utilized to notify parents of overdrawn accounts.
 Charges can be paid several ways – at the school cafeteria during business hours or online (www.myschoolbucks.com).
-If you feel you qualify for Free/Reduced meal program (www.schoollunchapp.com), please contact our office for information.
+If you feel you qualify for a Free/Reduced meal program (www.schoollunchapp.com), please contact our office for information.

 The District will make reasonable efforts to notify families when meal card or meal account balances are low and will communicate privately with families to resolve unpaid charges.
 Notification methods that overtly identify a student with unpaid meal charges, such as announcing or publicizing the names of students, are prohibited.
 A student who has a low or negative account balance will not be notified in front of other students.